THIS ARTICLE/PRESS RELEASE IS PAID FOR AND PRESENTED BY the Norwegian centre for E-health research - read more

 “In order to preserve the privacy of the patient, an alternative would be to examine a group of 'equal patients'.
 Another method could be to use synthetic data that is artificially created or created by algorithms, rather than actual measurements,” Tayefi concludes.

-Maryam Tayefi et.al.: Challenges and opportunities beyond structured WIREs Comput Stat, 2021.
+Maryam Tayefi et.al.: Challenges and opportunities beyond structured data in analysis of electronic health records.
+WIREs Comput Stat, 2021.

 This article/press release is paid for and presented by the Norwegian centre for E-health research